zowe/docs-site/docs/user-guide/install-zos.md

 where:

 _$ZOWE_ROOT_DIR_ is the directory where you installed the Zowe runtime.
 This script starts the ZOWESVR PROC for you so you do not have to log on to TSO and use SDSF.

-**Note:** The default startup allows self-signed and expired certificates from the Zowe Application Framework proxy data services.

 If you prefer to use SDSF to start Zowe, start ZOWESVR by issuing the following operator command in SDSF: